elbasel-404/portal-schema-generator/README.md

 - Add JSDoc comments for public APIs
 - Use path aliases defined in `tsconfig.json`

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.

 ## 🐛 Troubleshooting

 ### Common Issues